Head of Department - Miss S McDonagh

 Introduction to subject

-The business courses offered are: Pearson Edexcel GCSE Business (2017), Pearson BTEC Level 3 National Extended Diploma in Business and AQA A-level business.
+The business courses offered are: Pearson Edexcel GCSE Business (2017), Pearson BTEC Level 3 National Extended Certificate in Business and AQA A-level business.
 These business courses introduce students to all they need to know about working in business, providing a solid foundation for further study.
 With a focus on helping them to become good decision makers, they will learn essential managerial skills, alongside techniques to help them become analytical problem solvers.
 These skills are all highly sought after and valued in a wide range of careers.

 Why is the study of Business important?